joseph-a-levine/authoring/_older/april_2024.md

 > ...
 > Children are minimally cared for by their mothers until age three, and then are put out to fend for themselves.
 This separation is absolute.
 By age three they are expected to find their own food and shelter, and those that survive do provide for themselves.
 Children band into age-sets for protection, since adults will steal a child's food whenever possible.
 No food sharing occurs within an age-set.
 Groups of children will forage in agricultural fields, which scares off birds and baboons .
 This is often given as the reason for having children.

-This is prima facie nonsense (has Tainter ever met a three-year-old?), and was in fact entirely based off a book by Colin Turnbull which is not well-regarded: https://en.wikipedia.org/wiki/Ik_people#Criticism.{% sidenote "litr-id" "This is one thing I do appreciate about Tainter: he produced a generally excellent literature review.
+This is prima facie nonsense (has Tainter ever met a three-year-old?), and was in fact entirely based off a book by Colin Turnbull which is [not well-regarded](https://en.wikipedia.org/wiki/Ik_people#Criticism).{% sidenote "litr-id" "This is one thing I do appreciate about Tainter: he produced a generally excellent literature review.
 Most sections contain broad and numerous references.
 This isn't much of a selling point tho: it's current to 1988." %}   Tainter falls into the trap he spends all of Chapter Three catching others of: false generalization from singular examples.
 Speculation is that Turnbull's single field season with the Ik was during a drought period, and he had very limited communication abilities.

 This type of error pervades the book.
 Tainter takes the weakest arguments of his opponents, and he has many opponents, and dismisses them with nonsensical rebuttals.
 His definition of what a "complex" society is fluctuates throughout the book.
 His argument that single events (earthquakes, epidemics) are not an explanation for collapses is that "the fundamental problem is that complex societies routinely withstand catastrophes without collapsing."
 Which is... not an argument.
 Some earthquakes are bigger than others!